Motosumiyoshi Station: Lines

 Motosumiyoshi Station is served by the Tōkyū Tōyoko Line and is 12.1 kilometers from the starting point of the line at Shibuya.
-It is also served by the Tōkyū Meguro Line and is 10.4 kilometers from the terminus of that line at Meguro Station.
+It is also served by the Tōkyū Meguro Line and is 10.4 kilometers from the terminus of that line at Meguro.
+Due to its proximity to a train depot for these lines, some early morning and late night trains come in and out of service from this station.

 Station layout

-The station consists of two island platforms with six tracks.
-The outermost tracks 1 and 6 are for through passage of express traffic on the Toyoko Line.
+The station is composed of two island platforms and six tracks.
+The outermost tracks, 1 and 6, are for through passage of express traffic on the Toyoko Line.